 Preparing Your Salvaged Materials

 The recycled sweatshirt dog tug toy simply swaps sweatshirt material for polar fleece in a standard woven tug.
-As noted above, the exposed edges on this no-sew toy best suit a fleece backed material, not a looped back material.
-The strips of material were cut width wise from my old blue sweatshirt, including the side seams and residual seams from removing the front pockets.
-This was best option for the longest strips from my size of shirt.
-If you have worn out sweatpants instead of shirts, lengthwise strips from waist to foot would be an even longer option.
-Sweatshirting tends to curl on itself when cut into narrow pieces, similar to t-shirt yarn.
-The curl is flat face in, fleece face out.
-The end result is that you can hardly tell the material in the tug isn’t actually fleece.
-Sneaky recycle for the win!
+As noted above, the exposed edges on this no-sew toy are better suited to fleece backed material, not looped back material.
+I cut strips width wise from my old blue sweatshirt, including the side seams and residual seams from removing the front pockets.
+This was best option for long strips from my small shirts.
+If you have old pants instead of sweatshirts, lengthwise strips from waist to foot would be an even longer option.

-Making a Dog Tug Toy from Sweatshirt Material
+Making a DIY Dog Tug Toy from Sweatshirt Material

 Preparing Your Salvaged Materials